golang/proposal/design/48815-custom-fuzz-input-types.md

 See https://go.dev/cl/493304 for an initial attempt.

-For the initial implementation, a worker will simply panic if one of the custom type's methods returns an error.
+For the initial implementation, a worker can simply panic if one of the custom type's methods returns an error.
 A future change can improve UX by plumbing the error.

 No particular Go release is targeted.

-## Open issues

-  * What is the best way to obtain a stable, globally unique, and marshalable identifier from a `reflect.Type`?
-The `reflect.Type.String` method does not guarantee global uniqueness.
-See https://go.dev/cl/493304 for an initial attempt.

-  * Should `MarshalBinary` not return an error, forcing devs to call `panic` on error?
-We can always add support for a returned error in the future if desired.

-  * Should `Mutate` not return an error, forcing devs to call `panic` on error?
-    We can always add support for a returned error in the future if desired.

-  * Should `Mutate` take a `context.Context` in case it wants to be cancelable?
-    (Maybe it wants to send RPCs, or otherwise do something expensive.)